Some SQL statements relating to certain MySQL features produce

 Restrictions on foreign keys.
 Support for foreign key constraints in NDB Cluster 7.3 and 7.4 is comparable to that provided by

 Every column referenced as a foreign key requires an explicit unique key, if it is not the table's primary key.

 SET DEFAULTis not supported.
-(Also
+(Also not supported by

 NO ACTIONkeywords are accepted but treated as

-same as with
+RESTRICT.
+(Also the same as with

-Prior to MySQL Cluster NDB 7.3.5, when creating a table with foreign key referencing an index in another table, it sometimes appeared possible to create the foreign key even if the order of the columns in the indexes did not match, due to the fact that an appropriate error was not always returned internally.
-A partial fix for this issue in MySQL Cluster NDB 7.3.5 improves the error used internally to work in most cases; however, it is still possible for this situation to occur in the event that the parent index is a unique index.
+Prior to NDB 7.3.5, when creating a table with foreign key referencing an index in another table, it sometimes appeared possible to create the foreign key even if the order of the columns in the indexes did not match, due to the fact that an appropriate error was not always returned internally.
+A partial fix for this issue in NDB 7.3.5 improves the error used internally to work in most cases; however, it is still possible for this situation to occur in the event that the parent index is a unique index.
 (Bug #18094360)

-MySQL Cluster and geometry data types.
+NDB Cluster and geometry data types.
+Geometry data types (

 WKB) are supported for